-Area 2-5 - The East Tower

-Note: The door to the east tower is partially buried in rubble.
+Area 2-5 - The East Tower (EL 6): The door to the east tower is partially buried in rubble.
 Ten minutes of hard labor are required to clear the rubble away to access the door.
-During this noisy procedure, make a wandering monster check and allow Takaritha a chance to hear them (50%) If she succeeds, see the tactics section below.
+During this noisy procedure, make a wandering monster check and allow Takaritha a Listen check (DC 10).
+If she succeeds, see the tactics section below.
 She uses flight to enter and exit her lair.